totem-tech/documentation/crowdsale-docs/crowdsale-faq.md

 ## Frequently Asked Questions

-### 1. Can I sell XTX after the Crowdsale?
+### 1. Can I sell TOTEM after the Crowdsale?

 **Yes.**

 Depending on which contribution level you acheived some of your allocation maybe be locked until MainNet Launch, but most of it will be released in the 12 months following the end of the Crowdsale.
 See the Schedules for details.

 We already have the basis for a cross-chain OTC Marketplace available in the Totem Live App, and we aim to have it completed shortly after the Crowdsale.
-This will allow you to exchange XTX for Bitcoin, Ethereum and Dots and possibly other cryptocurrencies.
+This will allow you to exchange TOTEM for Bitcoin, Ethereum and Dots and possibly other cryptocurrencies.

-It does not preclude exchanges from listing XTX where you may be able to exchange your released funds against any cryptocurrency.
+It does not preclude exchanges from listing TOTEM where you may be able to exchange your released funds against any cryptocurrency.

 ### 2. Can I get free tokens?